 1. iPhone Upgrade Program

-So instead of putting down $600-$700 all at once when a new iPhone came out, people just paid $50-$60 every month to their carrier and got a new iPhone every two years along with whatever data, voice and messages the plan got them.
-However with all US carriers now shifting away to an Equipment Installment Plan, an iPhone truly becomes a one time purchase with the ability to only pay for the data packs separately once the device fee is paid off.
+So instead of putting down $600-$700 all at once when a new iPhone came out, people just paid $50-$60 every month to their carrier and got a new iPhone every two years along with whatever data, voice, and messages the plan got them.
+However, with all US carriers now shifting away to an Equipment Installment Plan, an iPhone truly becomes a one-time purchase with the ability to only pay for the data packs separately once the device fee is paid off.

 2. Apple Music

-However with changing times, music streaming is now dominating all forms of music consumption.
-According to IFPI’s latest report, music streaming made 43% of digital music revenues and digital music revenues made 45% of the music industry’s revenue.
+However, with changing times, music streaming is now dominating all forms of music consumption.
+According to IFPI’s latest report, music streaming made up 43% of digital music revenues, and digital music revenues made up 45% of the music industry’s revenue.
 This means that music streaming now contributes close to a quarter of the music industry’s revenue.
 With Apple Music, the company is trying to take a part of the music streaming pie.
 With around 13 million subscribers, Apple is now the second biggest music streaming platform subscribers wise, only behind Spotify, giving Apple a recurring revenue stream of tens of millions of dollars every month.